kalendr-rameen/Apartment_listing_research_project/README.md

+!!This is my project made as part of the training in Yandex.Practicum!!

 # Apartment_listing_research_project

 **We have at our disposal data from Yandex Real Estate - an archive of advertisements on the sale of apartments in St. Petersburg and neighboring localities for several years.
 We need to determine the market value of the properties.**